Morse Quasiflats II: Introduction

 \subsection{Statement of results}

 For simplicity, we will state the results for $\cat(0)$ spaces.
-However, the results below are actually proved in the more general setting of spaces with a convex geodesic bicombing (see Definition~\ref{def:bicombing}), which includes Busemann convex spaces and injective metric spaces.
+The main theorem (Theorem~\ref{thm_sublinear_close_intro}) is proved in the more general setting of spaces with a convex geodesic bicombing (see Definition~\ref{def:bicombing}), including Busemann convex spaces and injective metric spaces.
+Let $X$ be a $\cat(0)$ space.
+Let $\D_T X$ be the Tits boundary of $X$.
+For a base point $p\in X$ and a subset $A\subset \D_TX$, we denote the union of all geodesics from $p$ to a point in $A$ by $\cone_p(A)$.
+This is called a \emph{geodesic cone} over $A$.
+We use $B_p(r)$ to denote the ball of radius $r$ at $p$.

-We refer to Definition~\ref{def_morse} and Definition~\ref{def:pointed} for the notion of Morse quasiflats and pointed Morse quasiflats.
-A simple example to have in mind is a copy of $\mathbb Z^3$ in $\mathbb Z^3*_{\mathbb Z^2}\mathbb Z^4$.
-More interesting examples can be found in \cite[Section 1.6]{HKS}.
-Our notion of Morse quasiflat should not be confused with a quasiflat which is a ``Morse subset'' in the sense of \cite{genevois2017hyperbolicities} -- our main theorem is an easy exercise for such quasiflats.